Judges and Judiciary

 San Francisco Superior Court has moved to shut down resurfacing allegations that Judge Braden C. Woods demeaned female attorneys and made inappropriate comments in court.

-The court publicized a two-year-old letter Friday from the Commission on Judicial Performance that found "no basis for action" over the allegations, following a 16-month investigation.
+The court publicized a two-year-old letter Friday from the Commission on Judicial Performance that found "no basis for action" on the allegations, following a 16-month investigation.

-A news release from San Francisco Superior Court stated that an April 2023 letter from the Commission on Judicial Performance responding to Ward's complaint said, "The commission found no basis for action against the judge or determined not to proceed further in this matter."
+A news release from San Francisco Superior Court stated that an April 2023 letter from the Commission on Judicial Performance responding to a San Francisco Public Defender's Office complaint said, "The commission found no basis for action against the judge or determined not to proceed further in this matter."

-The court said it was "imperative to refute these unfounded allegations."
+The court said Friday it was "imperative to refute these unfounded allegations" recently raised by Ward.

 "This process was not utilized in the new case.
 Instead, these nearly four-year-old allegations, which formed 'no basis for action,' were made public this week in a motion under California Code of Civil Procedure 170.1, which requires disqualification for cause.